 4. Spruce Knob

 Spruce Knob is the highest point in West Virginia, offering sweeping views of the surrounding mountains.
-You can drive close to the peak and walk the remaining 900ft (just over half a mile) to the observation deck.
+You can drive close to the peak and take a short .2 mile walk to the observation deck, and then walk half a mile hike to the peak.
 My family wasn’t able to go since it was a bit further out, but it was on my list.

 If you’re looking for a more rugged weekend adventure, you might try the 16.5-mile overnight trail to Spruce Knob via Seneca Creek.
 Along the way, you’ll find Seneca Falls, a small waterfall with turquoise waters.